Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Study of wormholes in gravitational theory

 Furthermore, for the spacetime metric \eqref{eq:MTWHmetric}, the scalar ${\cal Q}$ is explicitly expressed as \cite{Tayde:2022lxd}

 By virtue of Eqs. \eqref{eq:aniso_fluid} and \eqref{eq:Qscalar}, we write the field equations \eqref{eq:fieldeqns1} as follows \cite{Tayde:2022vbn}

-The above equations are the non-vanishing components of the equations of motion of $f({\cal Q},{\cal T})$ theory \cite{Tayde:2022lxd}.
-It is straightforward to show that the above field equations can alternatively written in the form
+The above equations are the non-vanishing components of the equations of motion of $f({\cal Q},{\cal T})$ theory \cite{Tayde:2022lxd}. {Those allow to write the density and pressures of the matter fluid as given in Appendix \ref{appA}, namely Eqs. \eqref{eq:density1}--\eqref{eq:tpress1}}.